 I created Tech School, a second stage of hands-on, how-to panels at the Rising Tide Conference in 2011 here in New Orleans.

 I spoke on a panel during New Orleans Entrepreneur Week in 2012 on “Creating an Online Presence.”

 In 2014, I graduated from the New Orleans Drag Workshop; you can sometimes find me performing around New Orleans as my alter ego, Glamdromeda.

-I’ll be speaking at iRetreat Conference here in New Orleans, June 28-30, 2015 on how to grow your following on Instagram.
+In 2015, I spoke at iRetreat Conference here in New Orleans about how to grow your following on Instagram.